Starting Solid Foods

 Your Baby's Development This Week

 By now, your baby may be showing a lot of interest in the food that you’re eating!
-The American Academy of Pediatrics recommends breastfeeding exclusively for at least six months, and notes that most babies are ready to start solid foods between four and six months.
+The American Academy of Pediatrics recommends breastfeeding exclusively for about six months, and notes that most babies are ready to start solid foods between four and six months.

 Here are some signs that your baby is ready: